robertdebock/robertdebock.github.io/learning_ansible.md

 .
 ├── defaults
 │   └── main.yml      <- This contains user-overwritable settings, such as `ntp_servers`.
+├── files
+│   └── ntpd          <- Files that are copied to the remote system.
 ├── handlers
 │   └── main.yml      <- Handlers are described further below.
 ├── meta